src-d/kmcuda/README.md

 turned off to save GPU memory but the slower Lloyd will be used then.
 Three centroid initialization ways are supported: random, k-means++ and import.
 Two distance metrics are supported: L2 (the usual one) and angular (refined cosine).
-16-bit float support delivers 2x speedup (32-bit float postprocessing may be required for finer results).
+16-bit float support delivers 2x memory compression.
 If you've got several GPUs, they can be utilized together and it gives the corresponding linear speedup either for Lloyd or Yinyang.

 The code has been thoroughly tested to yield bit-to-bit identical results from Yinyang and Lloyd.